jason-dour/git-wt/README.md

 Commands are:

-- `clone`
+- `cl`
     - Prepare a project directory by cloning the default branch and writing a `git-wt` configuration file in that project directory.
 - `ls`
     - List the worktrees in the project.
+- `mk`
+    - Add a worktree to the project.

 ## Project Layout